Experience-Monks/math-as-code/README.md

 Motivation: Academic papers can be intimidating for self-taught graphics programmers. :)

-If you see any errors or want to add/request more features, please [open a ticket](https://github.com/Jam3/math-as-code/issues) or send a PR.
+This guide is not yet finished.
+If you see errors or want to contribute, please [open a ticket](https://github.com/Jam3/math-as-code/issues) or send a PR.

-*Note:* For brevity, some code examples make use of [npm packages](https://www.npmjs.com/).
-You can always refer to their GitHub repos for implementation details.
+> **Note**: For brevity, some code examples make use of [npm packages](https://www.npmjs.com/).
+You can refer to their GitHub repos for implementation details.

 # contents